navidshad/telegram-cms/README.md

 I'll complete this documentation during my tasks. but here is a simple "how to use"

 ### Note
-- the main language of the cms is persion, but I will make a multilanguage system for it, soon.
+- the main language of the cms is persian, but I will make a multilanguage system for it, soon.
 - [here is a chat room on gitter, I'll be there to answer yourquestions.](https://gitter.im/telegram-cms/Lobby)

 ## How to use